Unveiling Downstream Performance Scaling of LLMs: A Clustering-Based Perspective: Pilot Study

 \cref{fig:perf-loss}(left) illustrates the performance–loss relationships for LLMs of different sizes on the CEval benchmark~\citep{nguyen2024ceval}.
 At the same training loss level, smaller models can outperform larger ones in terms of test accuracy.
 Because smaller models initially exhibit weaker in-domain fitting capacity, they typically require more training steps to reach the same loss value, which can lead to better in-domain generalization once they do. \cref{fig:perf-loss}(middle) compares the performance of LLMs trained under different learning rate schedules on the GSM8k dataset~\citep{cobbe2021training}.
 At the same loss level, the performance under the cosine schedule is always worse than that under the constant schedule, indicating that a lower learning rate may prioritize memorization over generalization, thereby diminishing downstream performance.

-\textbf{Diverse scaling patterns within the evaluation set.} Different task samples exhibit unique computational thresholds, learning slopes, and upper bounds, making it challenging to find a single fitting function (or function group) that generalizes well across diverse task samples. \cref{fig:perf-loss}(right) illustrates the performance-compute relationships on three random clusters of the BBH benchmark~\citep{suzgun2023challenging}, with each cluster containing samples with similar difficulty.
+\textbf{Diverse scaling patterns within the evaluation set.} Different task samples exhibit unique computational thresholds, learning slopes, and upper bounds, making it challenging to find a single fitting function (or function group) that generalizes well across diverse task samples. \cref{fig:perf-loss}(right) illustrates the performance-compute relationships on three clusters randomly selected from those formed by clustering tasks based on their difficulty in the BBH benchmark.~\citep{suzgun2023challenging}, with each cluster containing samples with similar difficulty.
 Even within a single evaluation set, these scaling curves can vary significantly, indicating that a one-size-fits-all performance-compute curve is insufficient for capturing the full spectrum of a downstream evaluation set.

 Taken together, these observations highlight the importance of modeling the heterogeneous scaling properties within an evaluation set and identifying a robust intermediate metric to serve as a reliable indicator of the downstream performance of LLMs.